PhD in Physiology & Health

 In addition to studying under some of the greatest modern minds in natural medicine, you’ll meet supportive friends who share your values and are committed to making the world a better, healthier place.

-Dr. Wallace was the founding President of Maharishi University of Management and established the first Maharishi AyurVeda Clinics in the United States.
+Dr. Wallace was the founding President of Maharishi International University and established the first Maharishi AyurVeda Clinics in the United States.
 He has traveled worldwide giving lectures at major universities and institutes on Maharishi’s consciousness-based health programs.
-Dr. Wallace is the author of The Neurophysiology of Enlightenment, The Physiology of Consciousness, and co-author of Victory Before War.
+Dr. Wallace is the author of a number of books, including Gut Crisis, The Rest and Repair Diet, The Coherence Code, and Total Brain Coaching.

-Dr. Wallace is currently a trustee of Maharishi University of Management.
+Dr. Wallace is currently a trustee of Maharishi International University.
 He is a professor and the Chair of the Department of Physiology and Health.